Updated: Jun 23

-Have you noticed a physical feeling of anxiety or nervousness when in work?
+Have you noticed a physical feeling of anxiety or nervousness when at work?

-Have you become cynical about your employer and critical about your colleagues?
+Have you become cynical about your employer and critical of your colleagues?

 Have you noticed that your negativity is impacting your colleagues are creating isolation?

-Do you wake in the morning and dread the thought of going to work?
+Do you wake up in the morning and dread the thought of going to work?

 Do you have trouble motivating yourself to complete work-related tasks?

-Have you noticed that you are more irritable or less patient in work?
+Have you noticed that you are more irritable or less patient at work?

-Do you lack the sense of achievement when you do achieve success?
+Do you lack a sense of achievement when you do achieve success?

 Do you feel fatigued and lack the energy to complete tasks?